 For the same reason as a brand-name drug

-For the FDA to approve a generic drug, it must be the same as the brand-name product in its:
+For the FDA to approve a generic drug, it must be the same as the brand-name product in:

 Use and effect

-Form of dosage form (for example a pill, inhaler, or liquid)
+How you take it (for example as a pill, inhaler, or liquid)

 Ability to reach the required level in the bloodstream at the right time and to the same extent